need4swede/wiki-go/data/documents/settings/metadata/document.md

 # Metadata

-Neptune keeps a local metadata cache so the app opens to a fully drawn home screen instead of spinners, and enriches your library with TMDB data your server doesn't have.
+Neptune keeps a local metadata cache so the app opens to a fully drawn home screen instead of spinners.
+With Neptune Pro, it also enriches your library with connected TMDB data your backend does not have.